SSID Security, Guest Networks, and Authentication

 RequirementImplementation

-Visitors need internetAllow DNS, HTTP, and HTTPS outbound
+Visitors need internetPermit outbound DNS, HTTP, HTTPS

-Temporary access is requiredUse expiring vouchers or time-limited accounts
+Temporary accessExpiring vouchers or time-limited accounts

-PBQ-Style Wireless Security Scenario
+PBQ-Style Security Scenario

-1. Use an enterprise SSID with 802.1X and RADIUS for employees.
+1. Enterprise SSID with 802.1X/RADIUS for employees.

 Test Your Knowledge

-A company wants each employee to use individual credentials for Wi-Fi and wants to disable one user without changing a shared password.
+A company wants each employee to use individual credentials for Wi-Fi and to disable one user without changing a shared password.
 Which option best fits?

 A